CSS Aligning Magic: Mastering Horizontal and Vertical Alignment

 - The

-element to center align the text inside it. - This property can be applied to any element that contains text, including headings, paragraphs, and list items.
+text-align: centerproperty is applied to thedivelement to center align the text inside it. - This property can be applied to any element that contains text, including headings, paragraphs, and list items.

 Center an Image

-An example of center an image using the display: block
+An example of center an image using the display: block and margin: auto properties:

 In this example: